charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 ![plot1]({{ site.baseurl }}/images/plot1.png)

 Here we can see two natural "blobs" of points.
 K-means clustering groups points from their average distance to the center of each circular cluster.
-We can see that K-means is very effective in this case and thus spectral clustering is not needed.
+We can see that K-means is very effective in separating the two blobs and thus spectral clustering is not needed.

 ```python
 from sklearn.cluster import KMeans